Why study Biological Sciences at Warwick?

 What modules could I study?

-As well as Laboratories and Tutorials, in Year One modules could include Physical Chemistry; Proteins Genes and Genetics; Cells, Tissues and Organisms; Agents of Infectious Disease; Quantitative Skills for Biology; Physiology and Metabolism and Organic Chemistry.
+As well as Laboratories and Tutorials, in Year One modules could include Physical Chemistry; Molecules, Cells and Organisms; Agents of Infectious Disease; Quantitative Skills for Biology; Physiology and Metabolism and Organic Chemistry.

-Year Two core modules you may take include Tutorials; Bioenergetics and Spectroscopy; Labs Biochem Year 2; Protein Biochemistry; Molecular Cell Biology and Signalling and Integration in Health and Disease and you could choose form optional modules including Bioscience and Society; Foundations of Electrochemistry; Neurobiology; Ecology and its Applications; Immunology; Genetics and Genomics and Evolution.
+Year Two core modules you may take include Tutorials; Labs Biochem Year 2; Protein Biochemistry; Molecular Cell Biology; Tools for Biochemical Discovery and Signalling and Integration in Health and Disease and you could choose from optional modules including Neurobiology; Ecology and its Applications; Immunology; Genetics and Genomics and Evolution.

-Examples of core modules in Year Three are Research Project; Structural Molecular Biology; Laboratories and tutorials; Biophysical Chemistry; Protein Targeting and Post-genomic Research.
-Optional modules may include Advanced Immunology; Vaccination and Gene Therapy; Oncology; Principles of Development; Biological Clocks; Bioenergy and Biorefining; Integrative Neuroscience; Extreme Environment Biology; Science Communication; Business Studies and Law, Seas, Peoples and Ecosystems.
+Examples of core modules in Year Three are Research Project; Structural Molecular Biology; Laboratories and tutorials; Protein Targeting; Principles of Development and Dynamics of Biological Systems.
+Optional modules may include Advanced Immunology; Oncology; Biological Clocks; Bioenergy and Biorefining; Integrative Neuroscience; Synthetic Biology; Extreme Environment Biology; Science Communication and Business Studies 1 and 2.

 * This is not an exhaustive list and the modules mentioned above may be subject to change.
 Please visit the department website for more detailed information.